Flax Bourton Local Governing Body

 - staff governors: selected by election from teaching and support staff paid to work at the school

-- community governors: appointed by the governing body to represent community interests
+- community governors: appointed by the Trust Board on LGB recommendations to represent community interests

-- associate members (not governors): appointed by the governing body to attend committee meetings and/or full governing body meetings due to their particular skills or experience.
+- associate members (not governors): appointed by the governing body to support the LGB due to their particular skills or experience.